-- Has a silent motor
+- It has a silent motor

 - Designed for all-purpose use

-- Is strong and durable
+- It is strong and durable

-- May be heavy to carry around
+- It May be heavy to carry around

-- Uses up a lot of power
+- It uses up a lot of power

 King Arthur’s Tools 10005 Merlin 2 Mini Grinder Carving Kit

-The interior includes a new motor that powers effortlessly between 0 – 13,000RPM’s with improved efficiency and can be powered by an automobiles AC/DC power converter.
+The interior includes a new motor that powers effortlessly between 0 – 13,000RPM’s with improved efficiency and can be powered by an automobile’s AC/DC power converter.

 - Versatile medium-sized designs.